-Takeaway seems like such appealing option….
-Believe me when I say I have those days, too.
-So, when I’m stuck for time between school pick ups, homework and various after-school activities, I use shortcuts and make this soup.
+The takeaway seems like such an appealing option… Believe me when I say I have those days, too.
+So, when I’m stuck for the time between school pick-ups, homework and various after-school activities, I use shortcuts and make this soup.

 Reason 1: One pot

 One pot means less washing up and I know who likes this fact most.
 That there is a win in itself, don’t you think?

 It’s a fact.
 Better still, if you have little ones who are old enough to help out in the kitchen, get them involved.
 Being part of the process will have them more excited about the food they are about to eat and will speed up the process.
 Definitely a tick.

 Reason 3: The freezer IS your best speedy meal friend.

 Frozen veggies are my best speedy meal friend.
 They provide almost instant gratification when you don’t have the time to peel, chop, trim and slice.
 I chuck them into mixed pasta dishes, quick stir-fries and soups.

 They are one of the very few convenience foods that are actually really good for you.
 Snap frozen fresh, they are nutritious and taste great.
 Nowadays you can even get organic varieties that are quite affordable, too.